keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Screenshots ==

 1. The Widget
 2. Twenty Fifteen screenshot.
-Related posts in the sidebar
+Related posts in the sidebar and after post content
 3. Twenty Twelve screenshot.
 Post thumbnails (after post content) and the widget
 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 2.2.0 =
+* Enhancement
+	* Refactor of the persistant cache for consistent results when using the plugin filters
+	* Better data sanitation for taxonomies and comma separated values
+	* New PHPunit tests (GitHub only)

 = 2.1.1 =
 * Enhancement